maria-parreira/devops-switch-dev/CA2/Part2/README.md

 Fill in the necessary information and add the needed dependencies according to the image below:
 ![image.png](demoWithGradle/images/imagem.png)

 Click on the "Generate" button and download the project.

-Extract the files to the CA2.Part2/demoWithGradle folder.
+Extract the files to the CA2/Part2/demoWithGradle folder.

-Open the project in IntelliJ and delete de **src** folder.

-3. Copy the **src** folder from CA1 to CA2.Part2 folder.

-4. Copy the **webpack.config.js** and the **package.json** files from CA1 to CA2.Part2/demoWithGradle folder.

-5. In the CA2.Part2/demoWithGradle folder, delete the **src/main/resources/static/built/** folder.

-6. In the **Employee.java** class, change all *javax.persistence* imports to *jakarta.persistence*.
+3. In the **Employee.java** class, change all *javax.persistence* imports to *jakarta.persistence*.

-7. You can now experiment with the application by using (first navigate to the project folder):
+4. You can now experiment with the application by using (first navigate to the project folder):

 ```bash
   ./gradlew bootRun